About Make Your Mark

 At the heart of Make Your Mark are 3 core values:

 Communities are instrumental in caring for Scotland’s heritage.
 Much of our heritage is protected, cherished and celebrated at the local level.
-Engaging local people with their heritage through volunteering programmes increases the resources, tools and assistance available to preserve, restore and animate our shared history and culture.
+Engaging local people with their heritage through volunteering programmes increases the resources, tools and assistance available to preserve, restore and animate our shared history, environment and culture.
 Communities also benefit from engaging with their heritage – people feel more empowered and connected when encouraged to come together around shared interests.